Updating the broker size - Amazon Managed Streaming for Apache Kafka

 If OperationState has the value UPDATE_IN_PROGRESS, wait a while, then run the describe-cluster-operation command again.

-Updating the broker type using the API
+Updating the broker size using the API